-All of these tests are done with the use of a simple blood test.
-You won’t need to fast or do anything else to prepare.
+All these tests are done through a simple blood test.
+You won’t need to do anything to prepare, such as fasting.
 A healthcare professional will take blood from a vein in your arm and send it to a laboratory for analysis.

-If GAD or any of these other antibodies are found, it means you most likely have type 1 diabetes.
-If no GAD antibodies are found, you probably have type 2.
+If GAD or any of the other autoantibodies are found, it means you most likely have type 1 diabetes.
+If no GAD or other autoantibodies are found, you probably have type 2.

 Type 1 diabetes is the result of an immune system malfunction.
 It starts when your immune system attacks and destroys beta cells in your pancreas.
 These are the cells that produce insulin, a hormone necessary to regulate blood glucose levels.

-In type 2 diabetes, your pancreas may not be producing enough insulin, or your body simply isn’t using it efficiently.
+In type 2 diabetes, your pancreas may not be producing enough insulin, or your body isn’t using it efficiently.
 Type 2 diabetes starts as insulin resistance.
-The presence of GAD antibodies indicates an immune system attack, pointing to type 1 diabetes.
+The presence of GAD autoantibodies indicates an immune system attack, which points to type 1 diabetes.

-Type 1 diabetes isn’t the only reason someone might have GAD antibodies, though.
-They’re also linked to other conditions, which include:
+Type 1 diabetes isn’t the only reason someone might have GAD autoantibodies.
+These antibodies are also linked to other conditions, which include:

 - cerebellar ataxia, which is a brain disorder that causes sudden uncoordinated muscle movement

 - stiff person syndrome, which is a neurological condition that causes stiff muscles and muscle spasms

-- other autoimmune diseases, including rheumatoid arthritis and thyroid disease
+- other autoimmune diseases, including rheumatoid arthritis (RA) and thyroid disease

-If you’ve been diagnosed with diabetes and you have GAD antibodies, it’s likely that you have type 1 diabetes.
+If you’ve been diagnosed with diabetes and you have GAD autoantibodies, it’s likely that you have type 1 diabetes.

-You may not have any symptoms due to GAD antibodies in your blood.
-But if you’re being tested for GAD, chances are you’ve either had symptoms of diabetes or you’ve actually been diagnosed with diabetes after glucose tolerance testing.
+If you’re being tested for GAD, chances are you’ve had symptoms of diabetes or you’ve been diagnosed with diabetes.

 Diabetes symptoms include: